BIATeam/BIADocs/docs/10-Introduction/30-TryIt/30-CreateYourFirstCRUD.md

 ```ps
 npm start
 ```
-* Errors can occured like *'OptionDto' is declared but its value is never read.*,
+* Errors can occurred like *'OptionDto' is declared but its value is never read.*,
   * go to the file 'src/app/features/planes/model/plane.ts'
   * delete *imports* in errors
 * Open 'src/app/shared/navigation.ts' file and update path value to *'/planes'* for block with "labelKey" value is *'app.planes'*
 (see 'src/app/app-routing.module.ts' file to get the corresponding path)
-* Open web navigator on adress: *http://localhost:4200/* to display front page
+* Open web navigator on address: *http://localhost:4200/* to display front page
 * Click on *"APP.PLANES"* tab to display 'Planes' page.

 11. Add traduction